Emperor Augustus (Imperator Gaius Julius Caesar Augustus, 63 BC - 14 AD, reigned 27 BC - 14 AD).

-This bust , probably originally part of a life-size statue, appears very different from other surviving portraits of Augustus.
-He has been given a larger nose (a modern restoration?) and a softer, more feminine mouth than usual, as well as a typical Hellenistic, Pergamese "ruffled" hairstyle, perhaps in imitation of Alexander the Great (see gallery 2, page 2) and his successors, such as Attalus I (see gallery 2, page 4).
+This head , probably originally part of a life-size statue, appears very different from other surviving portraits of Augustus.
+He has been given a larger nose (a modern restoration?) and a softer, more feminine mouth than usual, as well as a typical Hellenistic, Pergamese "ruffled" hairstyle, perhaps in imitation of Alexander the Great (see gallery 2, page 2) and his successors, such as Attalus I.

 During his lifetime, official portraits of Augustus showed him as a young man.
 His successors had sculptures made showing him older and more mature.

-Born Gaius Octavius Thurinus (he is usually referred to as Octavian), he was adopted posthumously by his great uncle Gaius Julius Caesar in his will.
+Born Gaius Octavius Thurinus (he is usually referred to as Octavian), he was adopted posthumously by his great uncle Julius Caesar in his will.
 Following the assassination of Caesar in 44 BC, Octavian fought for control of Rome, first against the Republican assassins (particularly Brutus and Cassius), and later Marc Antony and Cleopatra VII of Egypt.
-(See also Athens Acropolis photo gallery, page 9).
+(See also Athens Acropolis gallery page 8).

 His victories over his adversaries made him sole ruler of Rome, and effectively the first Roman Emperor.
 He was voted the title "Augustus" (the revered one) by the Roman Senate in 27 BC.
 He deified Caesar, styled himself "Imperator Caesar divi filius" (Commander Caesar, son of the deified one) and invented the new Julian family line.